allenai/entailment_bank/README.md

 This is evaluation code for our recent paper **Explaining Answers with Entailment Trees**, EMNLP 2021 (https://arxiv.org/abs/2104.08661)

-Dataset available at https://allenai.org/data/entailmentbank
+Dataset available at https://allenai.org/data/entailmentbank This dataset is also published in a more readable format as aprt of this book: http://cognitiveai.org/dist/entailmentbank-book-may2022.pdf

 EntailmentBank annotation tool can be found at https://github.com/cognitiveailab/entailmentbank-tree-annotation-tool